pepperjackdev/peppertodo/README.md

 # peppertodo (pt)
 A to-do list command line utlity written in Rust.

+> [!WARNING]
+> The utility is still in development an is really unstable!

 ## Table of contents
 - [Build with](#build-with)
 - [Intallation](#installation)